Florence Stanley: Later roles

 In 1966 she was a voice actress on the gothic inspired soap opera Dark Shadows voicing the supposed ghost of a sobbing woman in the basement.

-On television, Stanley portrayed Margaret Wilbur, a family court judge who assigned custody of a twelve-year-old girl to two former boyfriends of the girl's late mother on My Two Dads, and directed three episodes of the series.
-She made two guest appearances on the TV series Night Court: an uncredited one in the season 4 episode "Murder" in which she plays a woman who cheerfully confesses to her husband's murder but may be hiding something, and another, credited, role in the season 6 episode "The Game Show" where she played Judge Wilbur.
+On television, Stanley portrayed Margaret Wilbur, a family court judge who assigned custody of a twelve-year-old girl to two former boyfriends of the girl's late mother on My Two Dads, and directed several episodes of the series.
+She made two guest appearances on the TV series Night Court: the first in the season 4 episode "Murder" in which she played Mrs. Rothman, a woman who cheerfully confesses to her husband's murder but may be hiding something, and another in the season 6 episode "The Game Show" where she played Judge Wilbur.
 She later played Dr. Amanda Riskin on Nurses.
 She portrayed Elsie Engelhoff on Drexell's Class provided the voice for Grandma Ethyl Phillips on Dinosaurs and made guest appearances on such television series as Mad About You (which reunited her with her former My Two Dads co-star, Paul Reiser), Malcolm in the Middle, Mr. Belvedere and Cybill.
 Later film roles include Trouble Bound (1993), The Odd Couple II and Bulworth (both in 1998) and Down With Love (2003).
-Stanley also provided the voice for Peter Griffin's mother, Thelma on Family Guy, but was replaced by Phyllis Diller after her death.
+Stanley also provided the voice for Peter Griffin's mother, Thelma on Family Guy.
 In 1998, she played Muriel on The Simple Life.

-In 2001, she provided the voice of Wilhelmina Packard in Disney's 41st animated feature film, Atlantis: The Lost Empire, for which she was nominated for an Annie Award for Voice Acting by a Female Performer in an Animated Feature Production, and the direct-to-video sequel, Atlantis: Milo's Return, in 2003.
+In 2001, she provided the voice of Wilhelmina Packard in Disney's animated film, Atlantis: The Lost Empire, for which she was nominated for an Annie Award for Voice Acting by a Female Performer in an Animated Feature Production, and the direct-to-video sequel, Atlantis: Milo's Return, in 2003.

 Death

-On October 3, 2003, Stanley died of complications from a stroke at age 79.
-She was interred at Mount Sinai Memorial Park Cemetery in Los Angeles, California.
+On October 3, 2003, at age 79, Stanley died of complications from a stroke at Cedars Sinai Medical Center in Los Angeles.